 A small group of people, including International Union of Sex Workers (IUSW) founder, Ana Lopes and Professor Petrouska Clarkson, James Palmer and Dr Tuppy Owens had become enthusiastic about starting TLC as an educational academy, which would raise funds to train sex workers and disabled people.
 A pilot study was launched and it became immediately obvious that sex workers are not at all willing to be told how to work.
 Nor were there likely to be any funds forthcoming.
 The group dissipated, and TLC was left with just a website and a skeletal team.

-The urgency of finding a way to continue this website came when a care home manager complained at a SHADA (Sexual Health & Disability Alliance) about sexually inappropriate behaviour in her homes between staff and service users.
+The urgency of finding a way to continue this website came when a care home manager complained at a SHADA (Sexual Health & Disability Alliance) conference, about sexually inappropriate behaviour in her homes between staff and service users.
 She was delighted to hear that there are many Sex Workers who will work with Disabled clients and that Sex Work is totally legal.

 Eventually we found a volunteer to develop an accessible site, Ian Hudson, using a design created by Dr Tuppy Owens.
 One of the first sex workers to have joined us offered to vet all the new profiles to ensure the sex workers were totally professional and responsible.